orangecalx/ansible-playbooks/README.md

-some ansible playbooks for brookhaven.
+some ansible playbooks for personal use.